amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 ENTRYPOINT ["sh", "-c"]
 </pre>

-10\.
+9\.
 Now let's rebuild, tag, and push that container to the gatling repository but do not build a task definition yet.
 We think you're pretty familiar with this process now so we're not going to bore you with detailed instructions.
+You can enter 80 for host and container port.

 Remember when we ran the container locally we were exposing host machine directory using a docker run -v parameter?
-That -v parameter allows docker containers to mount host machine directories as if they were containers own volume.
+That -v parameter allows docker containers to mount host machine directories as if they were container's volumes.
 How do we do that -v in ECS?

-11\.
-Build the Gatling task definition like how you normally would but after you configured the Container Definitions, scroll down a bit to find a Volumes section.
+10\.
+Before you add a container definition, scroll down a bit to find a Volumes section.

 ![volumes](images/ws4l2_volumes.png)